WanderingWalnut/skillsproject/client/src/STRUCTURE.md

-# Project Structure
+# Frontend Structure

-This document explains the folder structure for the AI Maintenance Predictor Dashboard MVP.
+This document explains the frontend folder structure, following FastAPI template organization principles adapted for our MVP.

 ## Structure Overview